yarspirin/URL-Shortener/README.md

 * `api/shorten`: the HTTP POST method that takes a JSON like `{"url": "<URL>"}` and responds with a JSON of kind `{"url": "<URL>", "key": "<KEY>"}`.
 The key parameter in the response body is used to map the original url and later can be used by the next API methed.
 * `/<KEY>`: the HTTP GET method that, given with the key, redirects to the original page.

+# Deployment

+For the deployment purposes the app is contained in a Docker image.